-Overleaf overs Git connection for free and paid repos.
+Overleaf users can connect with Git directly to Overleaf.
 The Git repo URL is given from the Overleaf project, under Menu → Sync → Git.
 The Git URL is a long hexadecimal number.
 As usual with Git, clone to a human-friendly directory name like:

 git clone https://git.overleaf.com/<hash> ieee_paper1

 To avoid having to constantly type your username for git.overleaf.com (or any other Git HTTPS connection), add to ~/.gitconfig file:

 Use the same email address you use to login to Overleaf.

 Depending on your Overleaf project settings, you may need to type the Overleaf password for

 git push to Overleaf.